MrHeer/resume/public/resume_en_US.md

 #### MetaBuild

 The tool enables offline project schedule management.
-It is divided into three major modules: _Planning_, _Materials_ and _Inventory_ Management to achieve quantifiable project schedule management and help the construction industry build intelligently.
-The software is based on the idea of **Local First** and supports localized editing.
+It divided into three major modules: _Planning_, _Materials_ and _Inventory_ Management to achieve quantifiable project schedule management and help the construction industry build intelligently.
+The software based on the idea of **Local First** and supports localized editing.
 It also supports collaborative editing through `CRDT` and `RxDB`, etc.

-- Design advanced filtering functionality similar to **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant)), Allows users to customize various filtering logic without the need for custom development of various filtering functions, greatly enhancing the development efficiency of the team.
+- Design advanced filtering functionality like **Notion** (advanced dynamic forms and complex data structures [ReScript Variant](https://rescript-lang.org/docs/manual/latest/variant)), Allows users to customize filtering logic without the need for custom development of filtering functions, greatly enhancing the development efficiency of the team.
-- Design `UndoManager` to manage state history and thus implement `undo` `redo` functionality.
-It can be integrated with state management, providing `useUndoCallback` and `useAtomCallback` together using a unified API, which makes it possible for users to quickly apply it to their projects without learning costs.
+- Design `UndoManager` to manage state history for `undo` `redo` functionality.
+It can integrated with state management, providing `useUndoCallback` and `useAtomCallback` together using a unified API, which makes it possible for users to apply it to their projects without learning costs.
-- Encapsulating `tree` to handle tree structures provides a number of common methods to handle tree-structured data, allowing teams to improve development efficiency, reduced a lot of duplicate code.
+- Encapsulating `tree` to handle tree structures provides common methods to handle tree-structured data, allowing teams to improve development efficiency and reduced a lot of duplicate code.
-- Encapsulating `contextFactory` to quickly create `React.Context`, reducing **90%** of repetitive code.
+- Encapsulating `contextFactory` to create `React.Context`, reducing **90%** of repetitive code.

   ```ts
   const [Provider, useValue, useValueUpdater] = contextFactory(initialValue);